opengeos/HyperCoast/docs/index.md

 ![EMIT](https://assets.gishub.org/images/EMIT-demo.png)
 **Figure 1.** An example of visualizing NASA EMIT hyperspectral data using HyperCoast.

+## Citations

+If you find HyperCoast useful in your research, please consider citing the following papers to support us.
+Thank you!

+-   Liu, B. & Wu, Q. (2024).
+HyperCoast: A Python Package for Visualizing and Analyzing Hyperspectral Data in Coastal Environments. _Journal of Open Source Software_, 9(100), 7025. <https://doi.org/10.21105/joss.07025>.

 ## Features

 -   Searching for NASA hyperspectral data interactively